maxdevjs/kitematic.wiki-my/Common-Issues-and-Fixes.md

 ### Proxy issues:
-A few possible work-arounds have been detailed here: https://github.com/kitematic/kitematic/issues/685.
+A few possible work-arounds have been detailed here: https://github.com/kitematic/kitematic/issues/685 and https://github.com/kitematic/kitematic/issues/1031

 #### Windows Solution from @FogDev #1031
 Create a windows batch script under "C:\Program Files\Docker Toolbox\kitematic_proxy.cmd" with the below script, replacing "YOUR_PROXY" with the http://host:port of your own proxy.